ab25cq/clover2/manual/typing-en.md

 ```
 Depending on the return type, the return type of the block object is determined.
 (Return value: int can be omitted)

+(From version 4.9.1 I am obliterating the omission of the return value of block object type inference.)
+I'm sorry.

 # Type block inference method

 Arguments and return values ​​can be omitted in the method block.
 The arguments are declared as it, it2, it3, ....